Fresh U.S. sanctions to trap more Iran oil revenue

 The February provision may halt the payment mechanism India has put in place through Turkey's Halkbank, the source said, declining to be identified.

-About 100 billion rupees has already piled up in Iran's account with India's state-run UCO Bank, through which 45 percent of the payment is settled in rupees.
-(Additional reporting by Meeyoung Cho in Seoul, Aizhu Chen in Beijing, Timothy Gardner in Washington, Richard Mably in London; editing by Manash Goswami and Jane Baird)
+About 100 billion rupees ($1.8 billion) has already piled up in Iran's account with India's state-run UCO Bank, through which 45 percent of the payment is settled in rupees.